Battery electric drive retrofit protocol for small commercial vehicles. Used cars, vans, delivery trucks--carbon emission free.

 A technical college with a program that trains auto mechanics would be a co-sponsor, with a faculty member serving as de facto shop foreman during the physical conversion.

 A private sector company, like Historic Tours of America which operates a large fleet of tourist trolleys in seven U.S. cities, would be a co-sponsor and contribute a vehicle to serve as the test bed.
+About a metric ton CO2 every ten days.

 A city or other governmental jurisdiction which wishes to accelerate the reduction of CO2 emitted from within its borders would be the fourth co-sponsor.
 Its contribution would be advocacy for, and assistance in acquiring quickly, any approvals needed from any state or federal agency for licensing and insurance prior to operation on public roads.
 A university town, or a city like Savannah with a very active tourism industry, would be a plausible candidate.